aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/wan-preview.md

 1. The intent is to be able to support having the different WAN participating devices in different inventories.
 2. Only iBGP is supported as an overlay_routing_protocol.
 3. On the AutoVPN Route Reflectors and Pathfinders, a listen range statement is used for BGP to allow for point 4umber 1.
-4. The default VRF is being configured by default on all WAN devices with a `vni_id` of 100.
+4. The default VRF is being configured by default on all WAN devices with a `vni_id` of 1.
+To override this, it is necessary to configure the `default` VRF in a tenant in `network_services`.
 5. When configuring HA on a site, the ID `65535` is reserved for the path group called `LAN_HA`

 ## Known limitations